minibolt-guide/minibolt/guide/bonus/system/ssh-keys.md

 * Log in again with user "admin"

 You can no longer log in with a password.
 User "admin" is the only user that has the necessary SSH keys, no other user can log in remotely.
+You can follow the guide where you left it by clicking [here](../../system/configuration.md#system-update).

 🚨 **Backup your SSH keys!**

 You will need to attach a screen and keyboard to your PC if you lose them.

 <br /><br />